Angel Mounds: Site acquisition

 In May 1931, Warren K. Moorehead, a nationally known archaeologist from Ohio State University and the Peabody Foundation; Eli Lilly, who became president of Eli Lilly and Company in 1932 and served as the president of the Indiana Historical Society from 1932 to 1947; and Glenn A. Black and E. Y. Guernsey, Society employees and archaeologists, visited the Angel site as part of a tour to assess Indiana's archaeological sites.
+In a May 1931 letter to Lilly, Moorehead encouraged him to acquire Angel Mounds for he thought it "of the greatest importance."
 Black, who served as the Society's director of archaeology and from 1939 to 1964 supervised excavation and field schools at the Angel site, thought that the mounds would provide an opportunity to conduct a long-term study of a single archaeological site.
 Although individuals had been surveying the area and digging at the Angel site prior to the beginning of its official excavation in 1939, the archaeological findings were not properly documented.
 Some individuals also came to the site simply to collect relics.

 In 1938, the Indiana Historical Society purchased 480 acre of property from the Angel family descendants and others to protect the archaeological site from destruction.
 The mounds were in danger of being destroyed due to construction of a planned levee and real estate development.
 Eli Lilly in his role as a philanthropist interested in Indiana's prehistory, provided the funds for the purchase.